• About

 Vrooman, Betty

-Her POA Membership Application suggests she was 5'2" 118 lbs, with medium complexion, blue-green eyes, light brown hair, and was in good health.
-She was endorsed by Joan M. Baggen and May Wright, and confirmed by Membership Committee Members Edna Anderson, Leona McKinnon and Odelia Light.
+Her application was endorsed by Joan M. Baggen and May Wright and confirmed by members of the membership committee: Edna Anderson, Leona McKinnon, and Odelia Light.

 Vanwart, Mrs .Edwin

-Her POA Membership Application was endorsed by Ms. Jus H Skiekitt (sp) and Ms. M. P. Berry.
-Her membership was favorably accepted by Mary McMongale, Josephine Langreth, and Mrs. J. McCleul (sp).
+Her application for membership in the Pioneers of Alaska was endorsed by Ms. Jus H. Skiekitt and Ms. M. P. Berry.
+Her membership was favorably accepted by Mary McMongale, Josephine Langreth, and Mrs. J. McCleul.

 Hendriksan, Anna